What was the Battle of Britain?

 The entry for Monday 29 July 1940, for example, reads “Dover was heavily attacked by 48, Ju 87s escorted by about 80, Bf 109s.
 Smaller raids took place later in the day, off Portland and Harwich…”

 TNA’s Research Guides page lists the key RAF collections now available.
-Second World War material includes combat reports, which pilots or air gunners filed after operational flights.
+Second World War material includes combat reports, which Battle of Britain pilots or air gunners filed after operational flights.
 The reports record date/ time of the combat, squadron of the person submitting the information, type/number of enemy aircraft, losses, plus a detailed narrative.

 The records are searchable via Discovery.
 Fields include the name of the author/s of the report, whether pilot (for fighters) or air gunner (for bombers).
 You can also explore TNA’s operations record books, compiled by the Air Ministry.